Dedicated Server: Setup a Reverse Proxy with nginx on Linux

 as in our example.

-Ensure that you setup an A
+Ensure that you set up an A

 record pointing it at the IP Address of your proxy server before proceeding.
 Without this, the domain and any subsequent steps will not work as expected.